bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 ### log.granular_levels
 Log levels for BigchainDB's modules.
 This can be useful to control the log level of specific parts of the application.
-As an example, if you wanted the `core.py` to be more verbose, you would set the configuration shown in the example below.
+As an example, if you wanted the logging of the `core.py` module to be more verbose, you would set the configuration shown in the example below.

 **Example**: